Uninstall ‘Browser Manager’ Adware

 Step 4 : Optional Browser Cleanup

-If the all the previous instructions failed to remove Browser Manager, this procedure will help you reset browser settings to default value.
+If the previous instructions failed to remove Browser Manager, this procedure will help you reset browser settings to default value.
 The process quickly removes adware and other malicious components from your browser.

 NOTE: Please be aware that running this tool may also remove add-ons, extensions, or plug-in that you intentionally load on the browser, not just Browser Manager.